dolap22223/DenateExample/README.md

 <p>3.
 Create an application on the dev portal</p>

 <p>4.
-Enable the denate online service plugin and navigate to the unreal engine project settings and find the denate plugin settings category</p>
+Enable the denate online service plugin and navigate to the unreal engine project settings and under the plugins cateory find the denate plugin settings category</p>

 <p>5.
 On the dev portal copy the generated appID credential and paste it in the appID field in your project settings</p>